National Collegiate Hockey Conference

-The National Collegiate Hockey Conference (NCHC) is an NCAA men's Division I hockey conference formed on July 9, 2011.
-The league began playing for the 2013–14 season, the same season that the Big Ten Conference began competition, as a combination of six previous members of the WCHA and two of the CCHA.
+The National Collegiate Hockey Conference (NCHC) is an NCAA men's Division I hockey conference.
+The league was formed on July 9, 2011 and began playing for the 2013–14 season, the same season that the Big Ten Conference began competition, as a combination of six previous members of the WCHA and two of the CCHA.
 The league is headquartered in Colorado Springs, Colorado.